EricCJoyce/Capablanca-Chess/README.md

 The other module functions are as follows:
 - `this.evaluationEngine.instance.exports.sideToMove_eval();` returns `_WHITE_TO_MOVE` or `_BLACK_TO_MOVE`.
-- `this.evaluationEngine.instance.exports.isQuiet_eval();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
 - `this.evaluationEngine.instance.exports.isTerminal_eval();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
 - `this.evaluationEngine.instance.exports.isSideToMoveInCheck_eval();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
 - `this.evaluationEngine.instance.exports.nonPawnMaterial_eval();` returns an unsigned integer value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
 This function is used by the negamax module to test whether there is enough material to try null-move pruning.